 “Sister-avisaur” a reference to the sister-group relationship inferred for Avisaurus and Soroavisaurus, according to a cladistic analysis.
 From Late Cretaceous South America.
 Named by U. S. paleontologist Luis M. Chiappe in 1993.

-A large group of huge, flesh-eating dinosaurs that developed long spines jutting up from their vertebra.
-It is believed to have existed in the Cretaceous period.
-Named by German paleontologist Ernst Stromer von Reichenbach in 1915.
+One of a large group of huge, flesh-eating dinosaurs: The spinosaurids, dating back to the Middle or Late Jurassic period and existing in the Cretaceous period, developed long spines jutting up from their backbones.
+They were also named by the German paleontologist Ernst Stromer von Reichenbach in 1915.

 A "vertebra lizard"; the name is based on a form found in Kimmeridge Clay of the Moscow Basin, Russia.